aribajahan/Ariba-Old-Site/source/_posts/2014-05-09-blogging-on-octopress-workflow.markdown

 comments: true
 categories:
 ---
-Now that your blog is live, let's start creating content.
+Now that your blog is live, let's understand how Octopress works and start creating content.
 <!--more-->

 ###Understanding Github <> Octopress